yuval-k/chainlink-twitter/README.md

 think approval flow, where you need an email approval from you manager - it follows the same structure.

 social media influences:
-agree with an influencer to tweet aobut yoru brand and only pay him after he did
+agree with an influencer to tweet about your brand and only pay him after he did